apollo

 How does the drug interact with Flubi Eye Drops:

-Using desirudin together with Flubi Eye Drops may increase the risk of bleeding.
+Using Flubi Eye Drops together with iopamidol can increase the risk of kidney problems.

 How to manage the interaction: